fabiogoro/fabiogoro.github.io/index.md

 # Hey, I'm Fabio Gorodscy.

-I'm a programmer mostly interested into audio signals.
-I absolutely love music.
+I'm a programmer and student of computer science.
+I love music, writing code and maybe writing music code.
 [Read more about my life...](/about)